Thiha08/OldPhone/README.md

 ## What It Does

-- **Classic Keypad Feel**: Press '2' once for 'A', twice for 'B', three times for 'C'
+- **Classic Keypad Feel**   : Press '2' once for 'A', twice for 'B', three times for 'C'
-- **Interactive Console**: Type keys and see the text appear in real-time
+- **Interactive Console**   : Type keys and see the text appear in real-time
-- **Batch Processing**: Test entire strings like "4433555 555666#" to get "HELLO"
+- **Batch Processing**      : Test entire strings like "4433555 555666#" to get "HELLO"
-- **Timer Logic**: Wait 1 second and the character cycles automatically
+- **Timer Logic**           : Wait 1 second and the character cycles automatically
-- **Backspace Support**: Press '*' to delete the last character
+- **Backspace Support**     : Press '*' to delete the last character
+- **Smart Input Validation**: Only accepts valid phone keypad characters
+- **Dual Input Modes**      : Switch between single-key and string input modes
+- **Real-time Events**      : Watch text change as you type

 ## Quick Start